raspberryturk/www.raspberryturk.com/details/arm/3dprint.md

 # Introduction

 Actobotics are structural and motion components for robotics projects.
 The components are made out of high grade aluminum or stainless steel and all use standardized sizes, and connect with ease, a lot like legos.
-I bought all of my Actobotic parts through [ServoCity](https://www.servocity.com/actobotics), who were incredibly helpful throughout the process when I had questions.
+I bought all of my Actobotic parts for the Raspberry Turk through [ServoCity](https://www.servocity.com/actobotics), who were incredibly helpful throughout the process when I had questions.

 Actobotics work extremely well when used with other Actobotics components, but not always with other products.
 I ran into this problem when trying to use Dynamixel AX-12A servos with the arm made out of Actobotics.
 There were two problems: